-During 2020-21 the Director of Children's Services, Education and Skills was provided by Hampshire County Council as part of the strategic partnership arrangement that was approved in July 2013.
+During 2021-22 the Director of Children's Services was provided by Hampshire County Council as part of the strategic partnership arrangement that was approved in July 2013.

-The Director of Finance and section 151 officer is provided by Portsmouth City Council under a partnership arrangement approved in April 2016.
+The Director of Finance and S151 officer is provided by Portsmouth City Council under a partnership arrangement approved in April 2016.
 This officer is also a council appointed Director of Access 4/20 Management Ltd and holds various Directorships as part of his role at Portsmouth City Council.